-I’d like to take the time mention a few benefits of installing a graphics card.
+I’d like to take the time to mention a few benefits of installing a graphics card.

-Beyond that, a graphics card almost certainly improve frame rates for heavier tasks and give you a smoother performing machine.
+Beyond that, a graphics card almost certainly improves frame rates for heavier tasks and gives you a smoother-performing machine.

 The reason for this is that the GPU is a dedicated component with its own memory on the card which is designed to deal with graphics.

 A graphics card also has a cooling fan and heatsink assembly for the GPU in order to keep it running at better temperatures under load.
 I discuss how you can increase the speed of the graphics card fans in another article.